 Sole Trader Life Insurance – Key Man Cover

 There are 3.3 million sole traders operating in the UK with around 1 in 7 of the workforce is self-employed.
 Unfortunately, it’s still the case that too few businesses cover the life of the owner.
 Sole trader life insurance is extremely valuable and can protect the business, the owner’s family and potentially any employees that work for them.
 Without life insurance in place, it can massively impact the family finances.
 Not to mention if the sole trader were to fall ill and be unable to work.

 Main benefits of sole trader life insurance

 As a sole trader, you yourself are one of the most important assets to the business.
 When a sole trader dies a number of financial and contractual obligations will still need to be fulfilled.
 Let alone, the closure of the business and letting any employees go.
-This often falls to the spouse of next of kin if there is no succession plan in place.
+This often falls to the spouse or next of kin if there is no succession plan in place.

 Accounts need to be closed down, loan repayments need to be met or paid off.
 If the sole trader had any members of staff, they will need to be told to look for other work and any redundancy pay will need to be sorted.
 In addition to fulfilling contractual obligations such as providing goods and services to clients that have already purchased them.
 Even if the business were to stay open and a beneficiary was to take over the role, changing the business name, accounts and insurance policies could take up a lot of time and money.